danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.updateDialogFilter.html" name="messages.updateDialogFilter">Update folder: messages.updateDialogFilter</a>

+* <a href="channels.updateColor.html" name="channels.updateColor">Update the accent color and background custom emoji » of a channel: channels.updateColor</a>

+* <a href="account.updateColor.html" name="account.updateColor">Update the accent color and background custom emoji » of the current account: account.updateColor</a>

 * <a href="stickers.changeSticker.html" name="stickers.changeSticker">Update the keywords, emojis or mask coordinates of a sticker, bots only: stickers.changeSticker</a>

 * <a href="account.updateTheme.html" name="account.updateTheme">Update theme: account.updateTheme</a>